JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

             - java
 ```

-The corresponding *sourceSets* property should be updated if not using the default convention
+The corresponding *sourceSets* property should be updated if not using the default convention:

 ``` groovy
 sourceSets {